 C- 2.9.1.2 Desiccator

-C- 2.9.1.3 Weighing Balance
+C- 2.9.1.3 Weighing balance

 C- 2.9.2 Reagents

 Sulphuric acid

 C- 2.9.3 Procedure

 Heat silica crucible to redness for 10 min, allow it to cool in a desiccator and weigh.
 Take Ksharasutra in the crucible and weigh accurately.
 Ignite gently at first, until the substance is thoroughly charred.
 Cool, moisten the residue with 1 ml of conc.
 Sulphuric acid, heat gently until white fumes are no longer evolved and ignite at 8 000 until all black particles have disappeared (conduct the ignition in a place protected from air currents).
 Allow the crucible to cool, add a few drops of conc. sulphuric acid and heat.
 Ignite as before, allow to cool and weigh to constant weight.
 Calculate the percentage of Sulphated ash.